markomanninen/creativepowerofthefloweroflife/backcover.md

 <img src="/media/marko.jpg" width="200" style="border:1px solid #CCC; padding: 3px;"/>

-<p style="font-size: 90%; width: 90%; padding-left: 2px"><b style="display: inline-block; padding: 10px 0 5px 0">About the Author</b><br/>Marko Manninen is an indie writer, a kirtan musician, and a professional programmer.
+<p style="font-size: 91%; width: 90%; padding-left: 2px; text-align: center;"><b style="display: inline-block; padding: 10px 0 5px 0">About the Author</b><br/>Marko Manninen is an indie writer, a kirtan musician, and a professional programmer.
 He has spent the last 25 years studying practical symbolism and perennial philosophy.</p>

 </div>

 <div style="padding: 0 0 0 25px; right: 25px; position: relative;">

 <p>
-The debate over the controversial symbol, the <b>Flower of Life</b>, is getting to a new level with the upright independent research that demystify the history of the Flower of Life, yet honors the legacy of the Ancients.
+The debate over the controversial symbol, the <b>Flower of Life</b>, is getting to a new level with the uncompromised independent research that demystifies the history of the Flower of Life, yet honors the legacy of the Ancients.
 </p>

 <p>